AdHoc-Protocol/AdHoc-protocol/README.md

 ![image](https://user-images.githubusercontent.com/29354319/194577494-11945417-1531-42a3-b426-f1c7e50d9ea2.png)
 </details>
-to upload file and get source code just transfer the path to AdHocAgent utility `AdHocAgent.exe /dir/minimal_descr_file.cs`.
-This will require a deploy instructions file `minimal_descr_fileDeployment.md`
+To upload a file and generate the source code, you can simply pass the path to the AdHocAgent utility `AdHocAgent.exe /dir/minimal_descr_file.cs`.
+This will require a deployment instructions file `minimal_descr_fileDeployment.md`

 # Protocol description file format

->### Naming entities in your project should obey following rules.
+>### The protocol description file follows a specific naming convention:
 >
->- The names should not start or end with `_` (underscore).
+>- Names should not start or end with an underscore `_`.
->- The names should not match keywords defined by the programming languages that the code generator supports. **AdHocAgent** checks and warns about such conflicts before uploading.
+>- Names should not match any keywords defined by the programming languages that the code generator supports. **AdHocAgent** will check for and warn about such conflicts before uploading.
 >
->- The generator suggests entities' names as close to the original as possible.
+>- The generator will suggest names that are as close to the original as possible.
    >  Generated suggestions are always public and accessible.
-However, if its identifier starts with `_` (underscore) it means that its value is stored in an internal format
+But, if the identifier starts with an underscore `_`, it means that the value is stored in an internal format
->- for visual separation and better IDE IntelliSense,  methods generated for serializer internal needs start with the 'ˉ' Unicode symbol
+>- for visual separation and better IntelliSense support in IDEs, methods generated for serializer internal needs will start with the 'ˉ' Unicode symbol